-This is one of a series of 'hints and tips' articles from Ruth O'Leary.
-View some of Ruth's work in the Goldwork embroidery, Slip cases for books, Pictures and panels, and Individual pieces galleries.
+This is one of a series of ‘hints and tips’ articles from Ruth O’Leary.
+View some of Ruth’s work in the Gallery.

 Appliqué means attaching or applying a shape in one fabric to a background of another fabric.
-There are lots of different ways of doing this, including the use of iron-on adhesive interfacings such as Bondaweb, but in this tips article we’ll look at hand-stitched appliqué shapes padded with felt, such as the rose petals on Masquerade.
+There are lots of different ways of doing this, including the use of iron-on adhesive interfacings such as Bondaweb, but in this tips article we’ll look at hand-stitched appliqué shapes padded with felt.

 Padded appliqué can give an interesting quilted effect to an embroidery when used on a larger scale, or is a good way of controlling small pieces of applied fabrics.
 If several layers of felt are used, it can be used to build up shapes, and so is related to stumpwork.

 When working on a project using padded appliqué you will need: